 To:

-In accordance with the NRC's regulation Embryo/Fetus," I am declaring that I ar pregnant in m pregnant.
+In accordance with the NRC's regulations at an Embryo/Fetus," I am declaring that I am pregnant in pregnant.
 I believe I became

-not be allowed to exceed 0.5 rem (5 mil exceeded between the time of concepti e limit may require a change in scheduled
+I understand the radiation dose to my embrance to be allowed to exceed 0.5 rem (5 millisies exceeded between the time of conception a understand that meeting the lower dose limit clinical location or semester competency recompetency recompetency. vert) (unless that dose has already been and submitting this letter).
+I also nit may require a change in scheduled

 (Student signature)

 (Student name printed)

 (Date)